Changmin Yu

 About Me

 My research focuses on normative modelling of hippocampal system with probabilistic inference.
 I am also interested in deep generative models and reinforcement learning.
-I have previously undertaken industrial placements in Optiver, Meta, Microsoft Research, and Huawei, and was a visiting PhD student in Samuel Gershman's lab.
+Previously I worked as research scientists in industries, including Optiver, Meta, Microsoft Research, and Huawei, and was a visiting PhD student in Samuel Gershman's lab.
 Prior to PhD, I studied mathematics at Imperial College and Cambridge.

 In my spare time, I enjoy hiking, playing football and tennis.